Recognition and Reward

 Examples of praise and rewards would include:

 - Merits (KS3&4) / Effort Points (KS5) – staff may award an average of 3 merits per lesson.
 A student may achieve a merit for demonstrating praiseworthy activities; making a valuable contribution in lessons; making a real effort; excellent work; overcoming difficulties and persevering; asking questions; working independently; helping others = 1 achievement point

 - Praise email – staff may award a praise e-mail when a student has demonstrated praiseworthy activities across a series of lessons = 3 achievement points

 - Imberstar nomination – staff may nominate up to 5 students per half term per class to be an ‘Imberstar’.
-Ten Imberstars from each year group Year 7 to 11 are then selected every half term.
+Ten Imberstars from each year group Year 7 to 11 are then selected every half term and will receive a special celebration day where they may skip the canteen queue at break and lunch and they will be presented with their own Imberstar lanyard, canteen vouchers and Imberhorne pen (a student may receive the Imberstar Award only once per Key Stage).
 An Imberstar nomination is in recognition of praiseworthy activities sustained across a number of weeks = 5 achievement points

 In addition to our formal school rewards, different departments also praise students in different ways e.g. ‘Musician of the Month’, ‘Drama Star’ and ‘Linguist of the Month’.

 Each year group has a celebration event to recognise and reward outstanding attitudes to learning and school: